TomfromBerlin/bashrc/README.md

 #### what the (s)hell

 The idea behind the what_shell-file was to make the whole thing accessible to other shells as well and if possible, to prevent that any user-side changes to the files are necessary for it to work - apart from renaming the [.bashrc](/.bashrc) file.
 For now, the query should work in the following environments: Bourne Shell (sh),  Bourne-Again Shell (bash), Korn-Shell (ksh) and maybe Z-Shell (zsh).
-The Debian-Almqist-Shell (dash) is also recognized, although using dash as an interactive shell is not recommended, since there are always shell scripts that are not fully POSIX-compatible and only work if Bash is used instead of dash.
+The Debian-Almqist-Shell (dash), Yet Another Shell (yash), and Process Offloed Shell (posh) are also recognized.
+When using dash as an interactive shell it is recommended, to check that all scripts that don't have the `#!/bin/bash` directive in their shebang are fully POSIX compliant.

 However, there is another tiny problem: Different shells have different filenames and especially different features and functions.
 Also, the commands may vary depending on which shell is used and whether that is also the default shell or possibly called from another shell, which can lead to different results.
 This may require different queries.
 Therefore, the file [~/.shellcfg/what_shell](/.shellcfg/what_shell) is currently only safe to use in in the Bourne Again Shell (bash) and Bourne Shell (sh) and should not cause any problems here, but may work within Korn-Shell as well, perhaps even within the Z-Shell.
 But as I said, all the shells mentioned are initially recognized.
 However, whether the rest will also work is not certain at the moment.